Rob Schenck: Faithwalk

-In 1988, Schenck, an Assembly of God minister took a long-distance walk to help people in Mexico who live and work in garbage dumps.
-While he visited Mexico City in 1982, he became aware of the plight of the "dump people."
-Schenck took a 2000 mi walk from Buffalo, NY, through eight states and crossed the border at Laredo, Texas.
+In 1988, Schenck, an Assembly of God minister, took a long-distance walk to help people in Mexico who live and work in garbage dumps.
+While he visited Mexico City in 1982, he became aware of the plight of the "dump people".
+Schenck took a 2,000-mile (3,200 km) walk from Buffalo, NY, through eight states and crossed the border at Laredo, Texas.
 He hoped to raise $1 million to build a clinic and recruit volunteers willing to help provide medical, dental, and construction services.

 Anti-abortion activism

-In 1992, during Buffalo's large-scale abortion clinic demonstrations, Schenck grabbed national and worldwide attention when photos and video were shot of him cradling a preserved human fetus, given the name "Tia" by a black anti-abortion group, because the fetus was believed to be African-American.
+In 1992, during Buffalo's large-scale abortion clinic demonstrations, Schenck grabbed national and worldwide attention when photos and videos were shot of him cradling a preserved human fetus, given the name "Tia" by a Black anti-abortion group, because the fetus was believed to be African-American.
 Much was written and aired about the event.
 In an opinion editorial in the June 15 Buffalo News, Schenck responded to the criticism.
-According to the op-ed, Schenck believed that pro-choice supporters ignored the truth in favor of ideology, and conversely he believed that the fetus demonstrated the truth of his own views.
+According to the op-ed, Schenck believed that pro-choice supporters ignored the truth in favor of ideology, and conversely, he believed that the fetus demonstrated the truth of his views.
 "Most have never seen an abortion, let alone the result of it.
 Baby Tia takes the argument out of the abstract and into reality."

 In 1995, Schenck organized the first National Memorial for the Preborn and their Mothers and Fathers.
-This Memorial is a religious service against abortion.
+This memorial is a religious service against abortion.
 This quickly became a prominent anti-abortion event held inside the US Capitol complex in Washington, DC.
 Originally a program of the National Clergy Council, the event has now been renamed the National Pro-Life Clergy Conference and is sponsored by the National Pro-Life Religious Council.